nqtikx/onramp-offramp/README.md

 > BASE_URL https://api.dev.wbdevel.net

+## 1. OnRamp (fiat -> crypto)

+OnRamp flow is used when the client pays fiat through a provider and receives crypto to an external wallet.
+The flow is quote first, then order creation.

 ### Step 1.
 Get available assets
 Use this endpoint to retrieve available fiat and crypto assets for the merchant context.
 Use the response to build asset selectors and validate `code/network` pairs in downstream requests.